skip to main content

 Amazon Elements Baby Wipes scored 11 out of 20 on my performance scale, one of the lowest scores of any of the wipes I tested.
 They’re affordable-ish, but that’s about the only thing I liked about them.
 They’re thin and do a terrible job of actually cleaning anything, especially a poopy bottom.

 Performance-wise, Coterie Baby Wipes are tough to beat.
 Right out of the package, they feel luxurious: they’re huge, extremely thick and oh-so-soft and gentle.
 They’re also biodegradable, a huge plus, decomposing in a landfill in about 12 weeks according to the brand.
+Parents agree—Coterie wipes dominated the write-in section of our wipes poll, with multiple parents calling them out as "superior."
 But all of that luxury comes at a steep cost.
-You’ll pay over 13 cents a wipe, far and away the most expensive wipe on the list.
+You’ll pay about 15 cents a wipe, far and away the most expensive wipe on the list.
 (You’ll pay slightly less if you purchase them via a monthly subscription or as part of the brand’s diaper bundle, but only slightly.)
 Even if you use half the number of wipes you’d use with a more affordable brand, you’re still in for a big chunk of change.
 I couldn’t get past it.

-I had high hopes for Eco by Nat’s Unscented Baby Wipes because of their natural makeup and environmental benefits.
+I had high hopes for Eco by Naty’s Unscented Baby Wipes because of their natural makeup and environmental benefits.
 And in those respects, the wipes did deliver; they’re 100 percent compostable, plant-based and were super gentle on my toddler’s sensitive skin.
 But when it came to wiping poop, they failed miserably, scoring an eight on my performance scale—the lowest ranking of any wipe on my list.
 They’re thin, flimsy and strangely narrow, so there’s not a lot of surface area to work with.
 I found myself reaching for at least six to eight wipes every time I needed to change a dirty diaper.
-And they’re expensive, with a unit cost of over 10 cents per wipe—over four times more than some of the other (better-performing) wipes on our list.
+And they’re expensive, with a unit cost of about six cents per wipe—double the cost of the other (better-performing) wipes on our list.
 I was willing to overlook the price for the environmental benefits, but the poor performance was just too much to ignore.

-The Honest Company Baby Wipes had been my go-to for years and one of the best natural baby wipes until semi-recently when something about their formulation changed.
+The Honest Company Baby Wipes had been my go-to for years and one of the best natural baby wipes until semi-recently when something about their formula changed.
 The wipes are thick and have a great raised texture that I love, but they are not nearly wet enough to get the job done.
-I was left with a dried-out wipe after just one or two swipes.
+I was left with a dried-out wipe after just one or two swipes, and they scored a 13 out of 20 on my performance scale.
 They’re also fairly expensive at about six cents per wipe.
-Honest’s wipes scored a 13 out of 20 on my performance scale.
+Keeping all that in mind, many parents love Honest wipes, and they were a popular favorite in our poll.
+I'm going to give them another try and will update this guide accordingly.

 Huggies Simply Clean Unscented Baby Wipes are actually pretty great, scoring high on my performance testing and ranking as one of the most affordable wipes on the list.
 The brand’s Natural Care Sensitive Wipes edged them out only because of softness and thickness, as they performed slightly better in each category than the Simply Clean wipes did.